wulfland/DWXGitHubBootCamp23/hol/02-Projects.md

 ## Working with boards

-1. Create a Kanban Board filtered by `level:Feature` and safe it as `Feature Board`
+1. Create a Kanban Board filtered by `level:Feature` and save it as `Feature Board`
 2. Create a Kanban Board filtered by `level:story` and change the column field to sprint.
-Safe the view as `Sprints`
+Save the view as `Sprints`
 3. Create a Kanban Board filtered by `-level:story` and change the colun view to `Quarter`.
-Safe the view as `Planning`.
+Save the view as `Planning`.

 <details><summary>Solution</summary>